-Applications for our Postgraduate courses need to come through our online application portal.
-More details can be found on our Postgraduate application page.
-We would advise that you apply for a PG course at least one month before the course starts.
+Applications for our postgraduate courses need to come through our online application portal.
+More details can be found on our postgraduate application page.
+We would advise that you apply for a postgraduate course at least one month before the course starts.
 If you are applying from outside of the UK, you can find more useful information on our international how to apply page.

 Applications are made directly to the University following a consultation with your employer.
-More information on the next available start dates can be found on the individual course pages.
-You can email the Apprenticeships team on email@example.com if you have any further queries.
+Further information on the next available start dates can be found on the individual course pages.
+You can read more about our degree apprenticeships here on our website.

 When will I hear about my offer?

 Once you've made an application to study with us, you'll typically receive a decision within a few weeks but there may be a delay in response time if you apply over the Christmas break.
 The exact time frame can vary from course to course, and on the time of year, but our Admissions Team work hard to process all applications as quick as possible.